rehierl/node-tree-outliner/3-basic-design/3-2-0-design-3.md

 type-1 sectioning nodes.

 **DEFINITION**
-A type-2 sectioning node must not contain an active node as one of its descendant nodes.
-The data defined by the descendants of a type-2 sectioning node must only be used to initialize the declared section.
+A type-2 sectioning node must not contain any active nodes as one of its descendant nodes.
+The data defined by the descendants of a type-2 sectioning node must only be used to initialize the declared section (i.e. set certain properties of the declared section).

 <!-- ======================================================================= -->
 ## derived statements